MissouriMRDT/Drone_Autonomy_Software/src/interfaces/README.md

 # Interfaces Directory

-The **Interfaces** directory within the **src** directory is dedicated to storing C++ abstract classes or interfaces that define the contract for other classes in the Rover project.
+The **Interfaces** directory within the **src** directory is dedicated to storing C++ abstract classes or interfaces that define the contract for other classes in the Drone project.
 This directory focuses on providing a set of common methods and properties that classes can inherit and implement for the sake of organization and consistency.

 ## Directory Structure